 Causes of Slab Leaks

-There are a number of reasons you may experience a slab leak, but the four main reasons are:
+There are several reasons you may experience a slab leak, but the five main reasons are:

-- Poor Construction: Pipes that were installed improperly or faulty construction practices on the part of the builder may lead to slab leaks.
+- Poor Construction: Pipes installed improperly or were a part of faulty construction practices on the builder’s part may lead to slab leaks.

 - Ground Pressure Problems: Shifting soil can exert pressure on your pipes and cause them to break or spring a leak.
-Likewise, improperly installed plumbing can also result in too much pressure on the pipes, leading to leaks.
+For those of us in California, our pipe could experience shifting soil caused by earthquakes.

-- Water Pressure Problems: One more cause of slab leaks is high water pressure.
+- Water Pressure Problems: Do you have high water pressure?
 Pressure regulators fail and lead to excessive water pressure in the home.
-That excessive water pressure will then cause pin hole leaks/ slab leaks in the water lines.
+That excessive water pressure will cause our pipes to leak and our appliances to fail.

 Solutions to Slab Leaks

 If you suspect you have a slab leak, take action today.
-Contact Big B’s Plumbing right away and talk to one of our experienced plumbers.
+Contact Big B’s Plumbing right away and talk to one of our experienced slab leak specialists.
 We provide leak detection services to help find any leaks in your home.
-We also offer 24/7 emergency service and will have you up and running again in no time.
+We also offer 24/7 emergency service and will have you up and running faster than you ever thought possible.